litmuschaos/test-tools/custom/git-app-deployer/README.md

 Sock-shop installation will basically deploy all 14 manifest of sock-shop microservices.

-## Now let’s see, how the git app deployer works in the workflow:
 At first the installation of Git-App-Deployer(Application installation) is done .
 ```
 - name: install-application